-Since any F-series or T100M+ PLC is capable of sending out network commands, the obvious question is whether multiple masters are allowed on the RS485 network?
+Since the EZWire1616 is capable of sending out network commands, the obvious question is whether multiple masters are allowed on the RS485 network?
 It is possible to have multiple masters on a single RS485 network provided the issues of collision and arbitration are taken care of.
 There are several means to achieve these objectives.